Walking Footwear Buying Guide

 How Should Walking Footwear Fit?

-Ensuring your walking footwear fits perfectly is crucial for comfort and ultimately performance, and for that reason we always recommend trying on in-store.
-A few simple tests should ensure your walking boot fits correctly:
+Ensuring your walking footwear fits perfectly is crucial for comfort and performance, and for that reason we always recommend trying on in-store if possible.
+When first trying your footwear on, these are a few simple tests you can use to ensure the fit is correct:

 - Try your boots/shoes on in the afternoon.
 A day in the hills causes your feet to expand slightly - particularly in hot weather, so trying them in the afternoon will give you a more realistic idea of how they'll feel when you need comfort the most.